turbofish-org/abci2/README.md

 }
 ```

-For a more complete example, see [examples/simple.rs](https://github.com/nomic-io/abci2/blob/master/examples/simple.rs) (you can run it via `cargo run simple-example`).
+For a more complete example, see [examples/simple.rs](https://github.com/nomic-io/abci2/blob/master/examples/simple.rs) (you can run it via `cargo run --example simple`).

+## Rebuild Protobuf

+If you are updating this crate to protobuf definitions for a newer version of Tendermint, you can regenerate the code by running: `cargo run --bin codegen --features codegen`.